C2SM/c2sm.github.io/docs/alps/index.md

   ProxyJump ela
 ```

+This allows standard connections like `ssh santis`, but you can also specify a login node if needed, e.g., `ssh santis-ln002`.
+Replace `cscsusername` with your actual username.

 ## Support by CSCS

 General information about access, file systems, vClusters, user environments and much more can be found at the [CSCS documentation :material-open-in-new:](https://docs.cscs.ch/){:target="_blank"}.